Suicide after abortion

 They found that women who had induced abortions were 225% more likely to commit suicide than women who had normal deliveries.

-US STUDY
+US Study

 A similar study (71) was conducted in the U.S. in 1997.
 Death certificates were compared with medical records for 173,279 women who underwent a state-funded delivery or induced abortion in 1989.
 Four years later the annual suicide rate was found to be 160% higher (7.8 compared to 3.0) among the women who aborted than among the women who gave birth.